Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 | decimal | 72 | 101 | 108 | 108 | 111 | 32 | 87 | 111 | 114 | 108 | 100 | 33 | 0 |

 Note these things about the C/C++ language and our str_num/str_ptr definition:
-- putting a character inside of single quotes produces the ASCII character value
+- putting a character inside of single quotes produces the ASCII character **value**.
+Just one char, NOT a zero-terminated ASCII string
   - char tmp = 'H'; // 'H' has value decimal 72
-- putting zero or more characters inside of double quotes produces the address of a zero-terminated ASCII string
+- putting zero or more characters inside of double quotes produces the **address** of a zero-terminated ASCII string
   - Serial.println("CforArduinoClass init...");
 - an array is indexed with a number inside square brackets **[]** starting at zero.
+  - This is true of ASCII strings which can be accessed as arrays of char and also of arrays of other types such as uint32_t.
-  - str_num[1] contains 'e' which has the value 101
+  - In our example, str_num[1] contains 'e' which has the value 101 while str_num[0] contains "H" (decimal 72)
-- our ASCII string str_num contains 13 elements, the last of which is the zero for zero-termination
+- our ASCII string str_num contains 13 elements, the last of which is the NULL (decimal 0) for zero-termination
   - str_num[12] contains ASCII NUL which has the value 0
-- the **str_num** example is just to make the point clear; nobody initializes strings as arrays of numbers
+- the **str_num** example is just to make the point clear; nobody initializes strings as arrays of numbers (except me for this example)

 Now let's look at the code inside the **setup()** block.
 Remember, **setup()** will be called first and only once.
 After that, **loop()** will be called over and over.<br>
 ```C